Flone-dnb/low-end-engine/docs/Manual.md

 ## Project paths

+The directory to store all engine/editor/game assets is called `res` (short for resources).

-In order for your game to be able to access files in the `res` directory when you build your project the engine creates symlinks to the `res` directory next to the build binaries of you game.
+In order for your game to be able to access files in the `res` directory when you build your project the engine creates symlinks to the `res` directory next to the built binaries of you game.
 This means that if you need to access some file from the `res` directory, in your app you can just type `"res/game/somepath"`.
 For release builds the engine will not create symlinks and will require you to copy your `res` directory manually but we will talk about this in more details in one of the next sections.

-Instead of hardcoding you paths like `"res/game/somepath"` you should use `ProjectPaths` (`misc/ProjectPaths.h`).
+In some cases you would need to provide an `std::filesystem::path` in this case you should use `ProjectPaths` (`misc/ProjectPaths.h`).
 This class provides static functions to access various paths, here are a few examples:

 ```Cpp
 // same as "res/game/myfile.png"